Common Questions

 What's the main difference between Boldin and Income Lab?

 Audience and methodology.
 Boldin is a consumer-first platform (with an advisor tier at $990/yr) that uses Monte Carlo probability scores.
-Income Lab is built for professional financial advisors and uses guardrails that give clients a specific spending number.
-Boldin offers breadth across the full financial picture; Income Lab offers depth in retirement income distribution.
+Income Lab is a full retirement planning platform built for professional financial advisors: plan building, guardrails that give clients a specific spending number, tax planning, Roth conversions, Social Security optimization, and client-facing reports.

 Can my clients use Boldin while I use Income Lab?

 Absolutely.
-Many advisors' clients use consumer tools like Boldin for their own exploration.
-Income Lab gives you the professional layer: specific spending recommendations, guardrail monitoring, income sourcing, and advisor-branded deliverables for client meetings.
-The two tools complement each other well.
+Many advisors' clients use consumer apps like Boldin for their own exploration.
+Income Lab gives you the professional platform: plan building, specific spending recommendations, guardrail monitoring, income sourcing, and advisor-branded deliverables for client meetings.

 What does Income Lab do that Boldin doesn't?

-Income Lab gives clients a specific spending number ("You can spend $7,200/month") instead of a probability score.
-It monitors plans continuously with guardrails that tell you exactly when and how to adjust.
-It integrates with custodians like Schwab and Fidelity, produces advisor-branded reports, and is purpose-built for retirement income distribution conversations.
+Income Lab gives clients a specific spending number ("You can spend $7,200/month") instead of a probability score, and monitors plans continuously with guardrails that tell you exactly when and how to adjust.
+It is a full advisor platform: plan building from meeting notes or statements in minutes, tax planning, Roth conversions, Social Security optimization, custodian integrations with Schwab and Fidelity, and advisor-branded reports.
+Penny answers Roth conversion, IRMAA, and Social Security questions during the meeting with verified math.

 How much does Income Lab cost?